MiriamEsteve/GSSTDA/README.md

 ### OPTION #2 (all process integrate in the same function):

-It creates the GSSTDA object with full data set, internally pre-process using the DSGA technique, and the mapper information.
+It creates the GSSTDA object with full data set, internally pre-process using the dgsa technique, and the mapper information.
 ```{r}
 gsstda_obj <- gsstda(full_data = full_data, survival_time = survival_time,
                      survival_event = survival_event, case_tag = case_tag,